stevekerrick/GraphqlToTsql/docs/documentation.md

 You'll notice that `Join` won't work for tables that have a compound primary key.
-If your database has compound keys (or some other complicated relationship), you'll need to use the `Calcuated Row` mapping.
+If your database has compound keys (or some other complicated relationship), you'll need to use the `Calcuated Row` mapping instead.

 ## Mapping to a Related Set